 Corrosion of metal is essentially an electrochemical response that negatively affects vehicles when water impacts the exposed steel.
 The nooks and crannies in automobiles tend to accumulate moisture that garners rust after a while.
-The speed at which corrosion occurs differs based on the climate and amount of exposed metal.
+The speed at which corrosion occurs differs based on the climate and the amount of exposed metal.

 Even so, you can certainly notice a lot of difference in vehicles that have been extended protection with Noxudol and those that haven’t.